Chief Executive & Academy Principal: Sir Michael Wilkins

 Outwood Grange Academy Ofsted Inspection, 8-9 February 2012

 Our Academy vision is “Students First.”
 We put our students at the heart of everything we do.
 We simply believe that “the whole point of schools is that children come first and everything we do must reflect this single goal.”
 (Sir Michael Wilkins)

-In 2012, examination results were once again exceptionally high.
-100% of students gained at least 5 GCSEs at A*-C with 83% of students gaining 5+ GCSEs A*-C including English and Maths.
-Predictions for 2013 are even higher!
-In fact, the Academy has received record results every year for eleven years running!
+In 2014, examination results were once again exceptionally high.
+80% of students gaining 5+ GCSEs A*-C including English and Maths.
+Predictions for 2015 are even higher!
+In fact, the Academy has received record results every year for thirteen years running!